pombredanne/nazca/doc.rst

 A more complex one
 ^^^^^^^^^^^^^^^^^^

-The previous case was simple, because we had only one *thing* to align (the name), but it is frequent to have a lot of *things* to align, such as the name and the birth date and the birth city.
+The previous case was simple, because we had only one *attribute* to align (the name), but it is frequent to have a lot of *attributes* to align, such as the name and the birth date and the birth city.
 The steps remains the same, except that three distance matrices will be computed, and *items* will be represented as nested lists.
 See the following example: